andreicode3164-cyber/Java-Projects/README.md

 Hello everyone.
 I just want to share my mini Java Projects.
 Feel free to comment, and use my codes as a reference.
 For Juniors to Seniors out there, feel free to comment about my code.
 I really appreaciate your comment that would help me in my journey.
-THANKS :)
+Thanks :)